Context Hub Runtime Environment (CHRE)

 • Basic operations: ceilf, fabsf, floorf, fmaxf, fminf, fmodf, roundf, lroundf, remainderf

-• Trigonometric/hyperbolic functions: sinf, cosf, tanf, asinf, acosf, atan2f, tanhf
+• Trigonometric and hyperbolic functions: sinf, cosf, tanf, asinf, acosf, atan2f, tanhf

-While some underlying platforms support additional functionality, a nanoapp isn't considered portable across CHRE implementations unless it constrains its external dependencies to CHRE API functions and approved standard library functions.
+While some underlying platforms support additional capabilities, a nanoapp isn't considered portable across CHRE implementations unless it constrains its external dependencies to CHRE API functions and approved standard library functions.

 Optional features